Harnessing Frozen Unimodal Encoders for Flexible Multimodal Alignment: CKA vs Ease of Alignment

-We go a step further and investigate whether a similar inverse relationship exists between the minima of CLIP Loss and CKA when the embeddings are from real data and real encoders.
-We consider 35 different sentence encoders and 25 different vision encoders and sample 3000 different image,caption pairs from the COCO validation set and pass them through all possible encoder combinations to produce 600 different sets of A and B. We then calculate CKA and compute the minima of CLIP Loss after 500 iterations for these A, B and plot them in Figure \ref{fig:cka_vs_clip_toy_encoder} with CKA on the x axis and minima of CLIP loss on the y axis in a log scale.
-We see that even for real-world embeddings of images and captions there is a strong inverse relationship between CKA and the minima of the CLIP loss providing further evidence that encoders with high CKA could have similar similarity structures making them easy to align using simple projections.
+In this experiment, we examine if there is an inverse relationship between the minima of CLIP Loss and CKA for embeddings derived from real data using different language and vision encoders.
+We sample $5000$ image-caption pairs from the COCO validation set and process them through five different sentence encoders and nine vision encoders, generating $45$ unique sets of embeddings (A and B).
+We calculate CKA and record the CLIP Loss after $500$ iterations for each set, plotting these values in Figure \ref{fig:cka_vs_clip_toy_encoder} with CKA on the x-axis and minima of CLIP loss on the y-axis on a log scale.
+The results confirm a strong inverse relationship between CKA and the minima of CLIP loss, suggesting that high CKA scores indicate similar structural similarities in encoders, which facilitate their alignment through simple projection methods.
+Further details on toy examples and visualization of similarity structures can be found in Sections \ref{sec:toy_example_synthetic} and \ref{sec:graph_structures}.